Lamine Diakhate

-Lamine Diakhate (September 16, 1928, in Saint-Louis, Senegal – 1987) was an author, poet and literary critic of the négritude school and has served his country as a politician and diplomat.
+Lamine Diakhate (September 16, 1928 in Saint-Louis – 1987) was an author, poet and literary critic of the négritude school and has served his country as a politician and diplomat.

 Education

 He had attended schools in Louga and Saint-Louis before becoming a student at the universities of Katibougou (Soudan), Dakar (Senegal), and Paris.
 He gained diplomas in Oriental Languages, Phonetics, and General Linguistics.